GeloxD/Jellyfish/README.md

 - Works for Movies and TV Shows, should work fine mostly for Music and Books, although I don't use Jellyfin for either of them
 - Works on both mobile app and web browser, known to have issues / not work on Jellyfin Media Player

+> [!NOTE]
+> Jellyfin for good reason [removed the ability](https://github.com/jellyfin/jellyfin-web/issues/7220#issuecomment-3427290912) to add custom CSS in the dashboard in version 10.11.
+>
+> So direct theming for the admin dashboard does not work, and that is expected.
+>
+> Look at [10.11 Dashboard Theming](scripts/README.md#1011-dashboard-theming) for a work around.
+Try at your own risk!

+> [!NOTE]
+> This theme like many others themes works best only when you have Backdrops and Details Banner enabled in display settings
+>
+> Get the Plugin [JellyfinTweaks](https://github.com/n00bcodr/JellyfinTweaks) for a way to force enable the above two and more on all your devices.

 ---